Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 ```sql
 UPDATE `realmd`.`realmlist` SET `address`='a.b.c.d' WHERE `id`=1;
 ```
-now this line by its self will not work you need to replace `a.b.c.d` with a real ip address if you are the same LAN you may specify the machines IP address found by running:
+now this line by its self will not work you need to replace `a.b.c.d` with a real ip address if you are on the same LAN you may specify the machines IP address found by running:
 ```bash
 ifconfig
 ```